pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 2. **Urgent Operational Requirements:** When urgent amendments are required to address critical operational issues that cannot wait for a membership vote.

-3. **Reflecting Party Operations:** When amendments are required to reflect changes in how the party is operating, such as organizational structure, decision-making processes, or other operational aspects.

-4. **Unanimous Vote of the NEC with Safeguards:** When amendments are of such significance that they require a 100% vote of the NEC to be implemented.
+3. **Unanimous Vote of the NEC with Safeguards:** When amendments are of such significance that they require a 100% vote of the NEC to be implemented.
 In such cases, the following safeguards shall apply:

    a.
 The unanimous vote requirement shall only apply to amendments that are deemed of critical importance and significance, and the nature of this significance shall be clearly articulated.